jtnystrom/Discount/README.md

 discount.sh -i index_path --min 2 count -o index_min2
 `

+Summary statistics for an index can be obtained with this command:

+`
+discount.sh -i index_path stats
+`

-Except for `union` and `intersect`, only one index can be used as an input at once.
+Except for `union`, `subtract`, and `intersect`, only one index can be used as an input at once.
 When a new index is created (like `index_min2` above) it should always be written in a new location.
 The same location can not simultaneously be both an input and an output.

 Indexes may be combined using binary operations such as `intersect`, `union`, and `subtract`.
 For example, to create the intersection of two indexes using the minimum count from either index: